 Projects, studies and data collection.

-Coastal vulnerability assessment Western Australia projects list Coastal erosion and stability
+Coastal vulnerability assessment Western Australia projects list Assessment of Coastal Erosion Hotspots in Western Australia

 The Coastal vulnerability assessment Western Australia (CVA WA) projects list is intended as a tool for the department, Department of Transport (DoT), local governments and other interested parties, to track and refer to projects relevant to the assessment of coastal vulnerability.
 It is intended that by allowing greater awareness and sharing of knowledge and methodologies, this tool can contribute to the ongoing improvement in the assessment and understanding of coastal vulnerability.